Hemanth814241/SOC-Home-Lab/Project-02-Encoded-PowerShell-Detection/README.md

 ## Overview

-This project demonstrates how to detect and investigate PowerShell commands executed using the **-EncodedCommand** parameter with Splunk Enterprise and Microsoft Sysmon.
+This project demonstrates the complete Security Operations Center (SOC) workflow for detecting and investigating PowerShell execution using the **-EncodedCommand** parameter.

-A custom Splunk detection rule was created to identify encoded PowerShell execution, generate a real-time alert, and support incident investigation using Sysmon Process Creation events and PowerShell Script Block Logging.
+A custom Splunk detection rule was developed to identify encoded PowerShell activity, generate a real-time security alert, and support incident investigation using Microsoft Sysmon Process Creation (Event ID 1) and PowerShell Script Block Logging (Event ID 4104).

-The investigation included validating the alert, analyzing PowerShell activity, correlating multiple log sources, and determining whether the activity was malicious or benign.
+The investigation followed a structured SOC methodology, including alert validation, evidence collection, log correlation, and incident analysis to determine whether the activity represented malicious behavior or legitimate administrative activity.
+Based on the collected evidence, the alert was classified as a **False Positive (Lab Generated Activity)**.
 ---

 ## Objectives